kerk1v/selfhosting-public-dynamic-ip/README.md

 5. Edit the file ```/etc/default/openvpn```.
 Uncomment the line ```AUTOSTART="all"```.
 6. Test the connection with the command ```openvpn --config /etc/openvpn/client.conf```.
 If you see ```Initialization Sequence Completed``` at the end, all is fine.
 Exit with ctrl+c.
 7. Now run the commands ```systemctl daemon-reload``` and ```systemctl start openvpn```.
-8. Check that the connection is established with the command ```ip a``` you should see eomething similar to this at the end:
+8. Check that the connection is established with the command ```ip a``` you should see something similar to this at the end:
     ```tun0: <POINTOPOINT,MULTICAST,NOARP,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UNKNOWN group default qlen 500
     link/none
     inet 10.8.0.10/24 scope global tun0